Shangshanderener/cse15l-lab-reports/Lab1/lab-reports-1.md

 ![Image](png/Noargcat.png)

 I was at directory lecture1 when the command was run.
-It outputs a new line waiting for me to enter a name file.
-The output is not an error.
+It waits for input from the teminal, and the user type text directly into the terminal, and cat will display it on the screen.
+Is not an error, because it is a way to interactively input and view text.

 **An exmaple of using the command with a path to a directory as an argument.**

 ![Image](png/catdir.png)

 I was at directory lecture1 when the command was run.
 It outputs an error showing that it is a directory.
-This is because the system can not print out the directory.
+This is because cat is designed to work with files, not directories.
+The purpose of the cat command is to display the contents of text files or concatenate the contents of multiple text files.

 **An example of using the command with a path to a file as an argument.**